 Given the latest Government guidance, we are cancelling the following events:

-- Day of Celebration at Windsor
+- Day of Celebration and Achievement at Windsor

 - Beaver and Cub Fundays at Gilwell Park and Woodhouse Park

 We have communicated to specific audiences about these event cancellations directly.

 If you or your team are involved in organising any future Scout events, you will now need to review these plans and risk assessments given this new guidance.
 If they are set to take place in the next few months, you will now need to consider cancelling or postponing, depending on the timing of your event.
 If you have event insurance through Unity, they have provided an update here.

 The organisers of the European Jamboree 2020 in Poland have decided to postpone this year’s event until 2-13 August 2021.
 You can find out more here, and if you have any questions please submit them to us, instead of emailing the event organisers.

 If applicable, we suggest you regularly check the websites of relevant large-scale events for specific updates from the organisers.